 - Auto start: false – we’ll control that using our buttons

 - Auto pause: true – just to switch off timer in case of navigation to another screen if any

 - OnTimerEnd – see below code snippet.
 I use it as objects register

-As I mentioned: whole logic of airplane move and bounce will be place inside OnSelect() function.
+As I mentioned: the whole logic of airplane move and bounce will be placed inside OnSelect() function.
 Let’s start with something simple:

 //object properties Set(Vspeed,30); //move behaviour Set(planeY,planeY+Vspeed)

-I hope above code is self explanatory but just in case:
+I hope the above code is self-explanatory but just in case:

 - Vspeed is vertical change in position of our plane

 - planeY stores plane Y position.
 Of course to make it work we also need to put placeY variable in imgPlane.Y property value

 Once you hit “Play” your plane should start falling like this: